The Complete Guide to Instagram PPC Advertising

 How to Find the Right Marketing Channel For Your Business

-There are plenty of different marketing channels for businesses that are interested in trying digital marketing.
+There are plenty of different marketing channels for businesses that are interested in trying PPC advertising.
 In level of popularity, these are the five most common platforms:

 - Google Ads

 As a digital marketing agency, we recommend testing different platforms to see what works best for you starting with Google Ads and Facebook/Instagram.

 Instagram advertising has some significant advantages.
 As a business, you’ll have complete creative control of how your ads look, your goals, and your copywriting.
 Since Facebook owns Instagram, you’ll be able to access several of the comprehensive features that Facebook Ads offers.

 According to statistics released by Instagram, 60% of users have discovered or purchased new products on their platform.
 That statistic is proof that Instagram advertising and Instagram business accounts see traction with their posts.
 In fact, 33% of the most viewed stories are from flourishing business accounts.
 Where Instagram used to be a platform for selfies and animal profiles, it now leans heavily in the favor of businesses.